rvsrvs/jasdev.github.io/_posts/2020-4-6-set-output-type.md

 ## `setFailureType(to:)` and initial objects

-You might’ve noticed—it’s okay, if you didn’t (!)—that `setOutputType`’s implementation is kind of “forced” by the compiler to a lone `map` call (sans possibly sprinkling `print`s, `fatalError`s, or other statements around).
+You might’ve noticed—it’s okay, if you didn’t—that `setOutputType`’s implementation is kind of “forced” by the compiler to a lone `map` call (sans possibly sprinkling `print`s, `fatalError`s, or other statements around).

-If we tried to implement our own `setFailureType` operator, we’d be similarly guided along the error track.
+If we tried to implement our own `setFailureType` operator, we’d be similarly guided.

 <script src="https://gist.github.com/jasdev/85b093150c8e9399da7edc5fe62b2d00.js"></script>